 A paper relating to a research project by members of the Cardiff University team and others, which the Nystagmus Network funded, has been formally published this week.
 The report describes an algorithm which takes an eye-tracking recording and automatically separates it into its component parts (quick phases, slow phases and foveations*), allowing several measures related … Continue reading Nystagmus Network funding leads to discovery of new algorithm

 The Colson family are serious about fundraising for nystagmus research.
 Sisters Laura and Ellie are taking part in the Peak District Ultra Challenge this summer, their first ever ultra marathon, whilst their brother, Ryan, CEO of the family firm, Colson Skips, is getting his entire workforce right behind them.
 If you’d like to sponsor Laura … Continue reading Fundraising?
 It’s a Colson family affair

 Team Nystagmus Network will be setting off to walk Eye to Eye at 11am on Sunday 10th March.
 You can choose to walk the 4 or 14 mile route.
 Team Nystagmus Network sets off at 11am Nystagmus Network trustees will be at the starting point to wave you off.
 Ella and Sam are on the … Continue reading Are you in the team?

 At 11am on Sunday 10 March 2019 we’re planning the biggest nystagmus community get together of the year.
 Team Nystagmus Network will be taking part in the Eye to Eye Walk between the iconic London Eye on London’s South Bank to the equally famous and symbolic eye sign outside Moorfields Eye Hospital.
-Please join us. … Continue reading Could you walk from Eye to Eye for nystagmus?
+Please join us.
+We’re doing … Continue reading Fancy a stroll through London?